One Week Italy Road Trip Itinerary (Coast, Wine, History)

 Where to Stay

 Book an Airbnb or guesthouse using booking.com in Bomerano for the next 2 nights.
 Benefits of staying in Bomerano is that there are much cheaper options, many accommodations include parking, and the food prices are good.
-Bomerano is where the Path of the Gods hike starts which will make it easy the next morning.
+Bomerano is where the Path of the Gods hike starts which will make it easy the next morning to begin the hike.

 Day 6: Hike and Visit Positano